Creative Programming for Non-IT Students 30 ECS

 In addition, individual and group exercises are performed that are aimed at strategically solving problems.
 The online studio forms an active community in which students, together with teachers, look for the best way to solve the assignments.

 This minor is offered by the study program computer science.

 Structure of the minor

 The minor covers 840 SBU = 30 EC.
-Within this module, work is done on competences related to the analysis, design and realization of applications.
+Within this module, work is done on competences related to the analysis design, and education or government moet worden education, or government.
 This is in line with the competences as described in the Dutch HBO-I domain.
 We work individually and in groups.
 Lessons and studio are completely online.

 This minor also examines the personal learning style and development within this field.
 Questions such as: What have you learned?
 But also: How would you later be able to apply programming within your own study and expertise?

 During the minor, assignments are carried out.
 The assignments, together with a portfolio and a Final Project result in a grade.

 The minor is open to every Applied Sciences student, with the exception of ICT & Creative Technology students.